gknowles/dimapp/tools/pargen/README.md

 Root of separate function that can be recursively called
 - Function

-Only include rule if corresponding --min-rules or --no-min-rules is explicitly enabled.
+Rule is only included if corresponding --min-rules or --no-min-rules is explicitly enabled.
 This provides a way to have a small set of states to reduce the clutter during development, especially with --state-detail.
 - MinRules
 - NoMinRules